parthpranav2/ROP-Optimization/README.md

 We followed a complete data science workflow from data generation to validation.

-### 1. Model Training
+### 1. Model Training & Comparison
 We combined all 27 well files into one large, clean master dataset.
-We then trained an **`XGBoost Regressor`** model on this data.
-This model learned the complex, non-linear relationship between all the inputs and the final ROP.
-The trained model is saved as `rop_model.joblib`.
+We then trained and compared two powerful models: a **`RandomForestRegressor`** and an **`XGBoost Regressor`**.
+Both were evaluated for their accuracy, and the `XGBoost` model was selected for its superior performance in learning the complex, non-linear relationship.
+The final trained model is saved as `rop_model.joblib`.

 ### 2. Model Scoring (Prediction)
 We used the trained model to make predictions on a new set of "test" wells.
 The script "scores" these test files and saves the new predictions as a `rop_avg_prediction` column.